 By Alex Gwaze, Social Documentarian

-There is no debate about what constitutes the black experience: hardship, tradition, race, culture, food, and language are all common attributes.
+However, there is no debate about what constitutes the black experience: hardship, tradition, race, culture, food, and language are all common attributes.
 These traits have to be present for you to pull out the ‘race card’ with confidence.
 But what if all these features are evident yet your ‘blackness’ is still being called into question?
 You are left with no other option but to redefine yourself to your inquisitors.
 “I consider myself to be an African person … All these forms of separating us is just a European system.
 It’s not our system.[i]”

 Who is Yannick Ilunga?

 Yannick Ilunga is an African musician who fell ‘off the tree’ and started talking black, ‘new black wave’ to be exact; in an upside down Africa.
 His ‘noirwave’ movement has traveled beyond the cape shores – where it was 1st conceived – and it is now being affectionately nurtured in Europe and America.
-Ilunga initially coined the term ‘noirwave’ to describe his sound, but it “was always meant to include clothing, art, photography, music and all types of things … It is about turning the Africa we know “upside down and bringing people a new black.[ii]”
+Ilunga initially coined the term ‘noirwave’ to describe his sound, but it “was always meant to include clothing, art, photography, music and all types of things … It is about turning the Africa we know upside down and bringing people a new black.[ii]”